Nomvula Mokonyane: Findings

 In its report on Bosasa released on 1 March 2022, the Zondo Commission recommended that the National Prosecuting Authority should prosecute Mokonyane on charges of corruption.
 The report found that there were "clearly extensive attempts by Bosasa and its leaders, through various forms of inducement and gain, to influence Ms Mokonyane in her position as a member of the national executive, the provincial executive and office bearer in organs of state".
 According to the commission, there was sufficient prima facie evidence to establish that Mokonyane had accepted gratifications from Bosasa – particularly in respect of the cash payments, birthday party, and house upgrades – and moreover to establish that Mokonyane had been dishonest in denying knowledge of the inducements while testifying before the commission.

 Mokonyane continued to deny the allegations, labelling them "total rubbish"; she said that the report "hurt, looking at what I sold for the freedom of this country, and what I'm still doing for the freedom of this country, in defence of the hard-won independence of this country".
 She accused the commission and its chairperson, Chief Justice Raymond Zondo, of meddling in politics, and announced that she intended to seek judicial review of the report.

 Personal life

 Mokonyane is Catholic.
 She was married to Serge Mokonyane, whom she met in 1984 at a June 16 rally.
 At the time he was a United Democratic Front activist and trade union organiser in Munsieville, Krugersdorp – indeed, he was arrested with Mokonyane shortly after their wedding in 1985.
 After the end of apartheid, he was a businessman until his death in April 2019.
-They had three children and several grandchildren together; their son, Retlabusa, died in November 2010 at the age of 23.
+They had three children and several grandchildren together.
+Their son, Retlabusa, died in November 2010 at the age of 23; Lindiwe Sisulu controversially told the Mail & Guardian that he had killed himself after being "persecuted" by the media.